 Dan Shih is a partner in the firm’s Seattle office.
-He has represented a variety of clients in state and federal courts across the country in a wide variety of high-stakes commercial litigation matters.
+He has represented clients in state and federal courts across the country in a wide variety of high-stakes commercial and complex litigation matters.

 Mr. Shih is proud to have represented clients in litigation concerning:

 - Class actions dealing with consumer fraud, unfair competition, securities, and constitutional issues

 - Contract disputes